Tuxel1/coding_exercises/README.md

 Vigenere / Vernam / Ceasar Ciphers - Functions for encrypting and decrypting data messages.
 Then send them to a friend.

+RSS Feed Creator - Given a link to RSS/Atom Feed, get all posts and display them.